Container Gardening for Beginners – How to Start a Container Garden

 Placement basics

 Pick locations you can visit every morning.
 Access to water beats a perfect view.
-Keep pots on flat, stable surfaces; use pot feet or blocks to prevent puddling under saucers.
+Keep pots on flat, stable surfaces, and use pot feet or small blocks so water can leave the base instead of pooling under saucers.

 Watch wind.
 Tall or vining plants act like sails, so tuck them near a railing or wall.
-Many residential balconies are rated near 40-60 pounds per square foot; spread containers on trays or boards to distribute weight and avoid concentrated loads.
+Many residential balconies have load limits, so spread containers on trays or boards instead of concentrating water-filled pots in one corner.

-Heat builds fast on dark decks.
-If leaves droop by late afternoon on hot days, slide pots a few feet to a cooler patch or add a light-colored tray to reduce surface heat.
+Heat builds fast on dark decks, stone, and tight balcony corners.
+If leaves droop by late afternoon on hot days and recover after sunset, slide pots a few feet to a cooler patch before you change the watering routine.

-Wrap-up – A lean kit and reachable placement turn daily care into a two-minute task, which is the real start line for a healthy container setup.
+A lean kit and reachable placement turn daily care into a two-minute habit, which is the real start line for a healthy container setup.

 Containers and Drainage: Size, Holes, Saucers